 - In Better Off Ted, Heterosexual Life-Partners and coworkers Phil and Lem start arguing when Rose, Ted's daughter, asks if one is the other's boss.
 In the end, they make up when they decide to give each other equal authority.

 - In a season 4 arc of Buffy the Vampire Slayer, Spike nonchalantly brings up issues that almost break the Scoobies up entirely.
-By the end of the season, they figure out that their arguments were just Spike messing with them, but they don't completely feel comfortable around each other again until they team up and defeat the Big Bad through the Power of Friendship.
+By the end of the season, they figure out that their arguments were just Spike messing with them, but they don't completely feel comfortable around each other again until they team up and defeat the Big Bad through The Power of Friendship.
 Literally.

 - In a sketch by Loriot, two couples go to a restaurant together to celebrate the friendship they started when they vacationed together.
 At the end of the meal, the waiter recommends the house specialty dessert, the Kosakenzipfel, which both husbands then order.
 Unfortunately it turns out there is only one left.
 The two decide to share it, but this becomes so complicated that it devolves into a shouting match between the two families who are now presumably enemies for life.

 Jha'dur: You will fall upon one another like wolves.
 It will make what we did pale by comparison.
 The billions that live forever will be a testimony to my work, and the billions who are murdered to buy that immortality will be the continuation of my work.
 Like us?
 You will become us!
 That's my monument, Commander.

 - Spooks episode 4x03 has Adam Carter infiltrating a far-right political party (which totally isn't the BNP) and manufacturing a rift between its leaders before they can ignite a race war.